cliffordx/legalbai/pages/RPC_Annotated___Book_1.md

 			  collapsed:: true
 				- The penalty of *arresto menor* shall be served in the municipal jail, or in the house of the defendant himself under the surveillance of an officer of the law, when the court so provides in its decision, taking into consideration the health of the offender and other reasons which may seem satisfactory to it.
 		- [^DPP]: _{Articles 81 to 85 on the execution of the penalty of death are rendered inoperative by R.A.
 No. 9346.
 Death penalty is now prohibited under R.A.
 No. 9346.}
-- # TITLE FOUR - Extinction of Criminal Liability and of Civil Liability Resulting from Crime
+- ## TITLE FOUR - Extinction of Criminal Liability and of Civil Liability Resulting from Crime
-	- ## CHAPTER ONE - Extinction of Criminal Liability
+	- ### CHAPTER ONE - Extinction of Criminal Liability
-		- ### SECTION ONE - Total Extinction of Criminal Liability
+		- #### SECTION ONE - Total Extinction of Criminal Liability
-			- **ARTICLE 89.** *How Criminal Liability is Totally Extinguished.* collapsed:: true
+			- **ARTICLE 89.** *How Criminal Liability is Totally Extinguished.*
 				- Criminal liability is totally extinguished:[^A89]
 				  collapsed:: true
 					- 1. By the death of the convict, as to the personal penalties; and as to pecuniary penalties, liability therefor is extinguished only when the death of the offender occurs before final judgment.